SociableSteve/SociableSteve/README.md

 ## Who I am

-Today I am an Engineering Manager with 20 years of experience as an engineer.
 My first proper job was back in 2001 as a junior developer working with CGI/Perl.
 Since then I've worked with all kinds of technologies, working with both servers and writing the code that these servers run.

+Today I am an Engineering Manager, and work with people more than with code.
+My main focus and what's important to me has changed with that, and I am far more interested in building inclusive and welcoming communities and teams than the technologies that are used under the hood.

 ## What's important to me